jvvlives2005/Ecquo/Weekly-Retro-Folder/week-3.md

     * Goals/Responsibilities Last Week: No
         * Did you meet your goals/responsibilities last week?
 Why or why not?
 I think I overbudgeted, and didn't break down the components of what need to be done well enough.
     * Goals/Responsibilities This Week:
-  *  Team Member #2
+  *  Team Member #2 - Joshelyn
-    * Goals/Responsibilities Last Week:
+    * Goals/Responsibilities Last Week: Set up or organize our Activity Flow and research/work on the Animation.
+Also searching for ways to get the todo to be on the card
          * Did you meet your goals/responsibilities last week?
 Why or why not?
+Not as much.
+I learned that the use of SQLlite is important for the todo lines to function they way we wanted to.
+Did a bit of research on animation.
-    * Goals/Responsibilities This Week:
+    * Goals/Responsibilities This Week: Work on using Quote Api and learn to parse it.
   *  Team Member #3
     * Goals/Responsibilities Last Week:
         * Did you meet your goals/responsibilities last week?
 Why or why not?